Travelers Producer Compensation Disclosure (United States)

 Producers are not our employees.
 However, producers may receive compensation from us for placing their insurance with us.
 This is an overview of how we compensate producers.

-Producer Compensation
+Producer compensation

 We design our compensation system to encourage producers to sell our products, to assist us in evaluating risks and servicing accounts, and to maintain a volume of profitable business with us.
 Currently, our compensation programs fall into seven basic types: 1) base commissions; 2) contingent compensation; 3) fixed, value-based compensation; 4) business production incentives; 5) promotional expense reimbursements; 6) strategic relationships; and 7) fees for services.
 We might not pay all these types of compensation, or any compensation, to a producer who places a policy with us.

-• Base Commission Programs
+• Base commission programs

 • We generally pay producers a fixed commission for business placed with us.
 We pay commission on new and renewal policies.
 This commission is usually a fixed percentage of the premium a policyholder pays.
 The percentage varies according to factors such as the type of business, the type of risk and the state where a risk is located.

-• Contingent Compensation Programs
+• Contingent compensation programs

 • Contingent compensation agreements, sometimes referred to as performance plans or profit-sharing programs, provide for payment when the producer achieves various pre-set goals.
 A producer may have separate contingent compensation plans with our different business units.
 We normally evaluate performance against the pre-set goals annually.
 If the producer has met the goals, the payment amount is usually a percentage of the premium a producer has placed with us for specific types of insurance